HepNuk/GTI525-EQ10/README.md

 npm run vue-dev
 ```

-To run both servers concurrently used for developement
+To run both servers concurrently used for developement <br>
-The Vue App is avaiable on http://localhost:3000/
+The Vue App is avaiable on http://localhost:3000/ <br>
-While the expressApp back will always be on http://localhost:8000/ (this is why all api calls in vue app should be written for port 8000 despite the dev server running on port 3000)
+While the expressApp back will always be on http://localhost:8000/ <br>
+(this is why all api calls in vue app should be written for port 8000 despite the dev server running on port 3000)
 ```bash
 npm run dev
 ```

 To run the ExpressApp server not in Dev mode but not in prodcution either (probably useless hoenstly)
 ```bash
 npm run start
 ```

 To run the server in production mode for a given OS
 ```bash